achirita/awesome-phyllotaxis/README.md

 ## The spherical model

-Similar to the other phyllotaxis models we've explored so far, the spherical model uses the same basic concepts, but relies on the spherical coordinates formula for determining the position of each x, y and z point of the pattern.
+Similar to the other phyllotaxis models we've explored so far, the spherical model uses the same basic concepts, but relies on the spherical coordinates formula for determining the x, y and z coordinates of each point of the pattern.

 ```javascript
 /**